diseraluca/diseraluca.github.io/_posts/2018-07-29-case-study-one-delta-mush-part-one.md

 	cacheDeltas(referenceMeshVertexPositions, referenceMeshSmoothedPositions, referenceMeshNeighbours, deltas, vertexCount);
 ~~~

 This is wrapped up in a method.
-It is called cache deltas because we should cache them since they're non-changing data.
+It is called *cacheDeltas* because we should actually cache them since they're non-changing data.
 But we will look into it in the next part.

 ~~~cpp
 MStatus DeltaMush::cacheDeltas(const MPointArray & vertexPositions, const MPointArray & smoothedPositions, const std::vector<MIntArray>& neighbours, std::vector<deltaCache> & out_deltas, unsigned int vertexCount) const